How ADATA SSDs Fail

 Controllers Used in ADATA SSDs

-ADATA sources controllers from three vendors: Silicon Motion (SATA & NVMe), InnoGrit (NVMe Gen4), & Realtek (NVMe Gen3).
+ADATA sources controllers from five vendors: Silicon Motion (SATA & NVMe), InnoGrit (NVMe Gen4), Realtek (NVMe Gen3), Maxio Technology (late-production SATA & NVMe), & Phison (PCIe 4.0 first-generation only).
 Unlike Samsung, which designs its own controllers, ADATA customizes the vendor's reference firmware for branding & warranty telemetry.
 The underlying silicon, FTL architecture, & diagnostic mode entry points match the vendor's reference design.

 Silicon Motion SATA (SM2258, SM2259XT)